-Instead of breaking up the 120 channels into blocks for scanning, the TFM-30 software has 5 scan lists.
+Instead of breaking up the 120 channels into blocks for scanning, the TFM-66 software has 5 scan lists.
 Any of the 120 channels can be assigned to any one of more of these 5 scan lists.
 This means the channels do not have to be repeated for them to be in more than one block and that you are not limited to the number of channels that you can scan at once, since all 120 channels can be put into any scan list.

 The priority memory channel is always memory position number 1.
-The priority memory channel is scanned every other step (e.g. 121314151...) to ensure that no incoming messages are missed.
+The priority memory channel is scanned every other step (i.e. 121314151...) to ensure that no incoming messages are missed.
 The priority channel can be locked out, which will result in the normal scanning of the other memory positions.

 Selective memory scanning allows the user to select which of the 120 memory channels are to be scanned or locked out when the scan function is invoked.
 To use this feature, follow the PROGRAMMING INSTRUCTIONS found in paragraph 2.3.
-Once the screen displays SCAN or LOCKOUT, use the 1,2,3,4 or 5 key to add the channel to the corresponding scan list or lists.
-The M.DN key acts as a clear button removing the channel from all scan lists and displaying LOCKOUT.
-Press ENTER when you are happy with your selections.
+Once the screen displays SCAN or LOCKOUT, use the 1,2,3,4,5 or M.DN keys to toggle to the desired condition and press ENTER.
+Entering the any or all of the numbers 1,2,3,4 or 5 will include that memory channel in any of the five scan lists.
 In normal operating mode the display will later show a "+" beside the memory channel number if it has been included in any of the 5 scan lists.